liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 data and access it during the execution of the user-supplied Jacobian function, without using global data in the program.
 The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.

+If the ODE system involves a non-identity mass matrix, :math:`M\ne I`, the ARKDENSE solver needs a function to compute a dense approximation to the mass matrix :math:`M(t)`.
+This function must be of type :c:func:`ARKDlsDenseMassFn()`.
+The user must supply his/her own dense Jacobian function since there is no default value.
+To specify this user-supplied Jacobian function `dmass`, ARKDENSE provides the function :c:func:`ARKDlsSetDenseMassFn()`.
+Alternatively, since the mass matrix systems must also be solved separately from the implicit stage systems, if a user chooses the ARKDENSE solver for these mass matrix-specific solves, then the mass matrix function will already be supplied to :c:func:`ARKMassDense()` or :c:func:`ARKMassLapackDense()`, and does not need to be specified again.
+We note that the ARKDENSE solver passes the pointer user data to the dense mass matrix function.
+This allows the user to create an arbitrary structure with relevant problem data and access it during the execution of the user-supplied mass matrix function, without using global data in the program.
+The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.